equinix/metal-cli/docs/metal_capacity.md

 * [metal](metal.md)	 - Command line interface for Equinix Metal
 * [metal capacity check](metal_capacity_check.md)	 - Validates if a deploy can be fulfilled with the given quantity in any of the given locations and plans
-* [metal capacity get](metal_capacity_get.md)	 - Returns a list of facilities or metros and plans with their current capacity.
+* [metal capacity get](metal_capacity_get.md)	 - Returns a list of facilities or metros and plans with their current capacity, optionally filtered by given locations and plans.